The History of Polio

 1789 - British physician Michael Underwood provides the first clinical description of polio, referring to it as "debility of the lower extremities.

-1840 - German physician Jacob von Heine publishes a 78-page monograph in 1840 which not only describes the clinical features of the disease, but also notes that its symptoms suggest the involvement of the spinal cord.
+1840 - German physician Jacob von Heine publishes a 78-page monograph which not only describes the clinical features of the disease, but also notes that its symptoms suggest the involvement of the spinal cord.

 1894 - The first major polio epidemic reported in the United States occurs in Vermont, consisting of 132 total cases, including some adults.

 1908 - Polio becomes a a reportable disease entity as Austrian physicians Karl Landsteiner and E. Popper identify the polio virus.

 1916 - There is a large outbreak of polio in the United States.
 Though the total number of affected individuals is unknown, over 9000 cases are reported in New York City alone.
 Attempts at controlling the disease largely involve the use of isolation and quarantine, neither of which is successful.

 1921 - Franklin Delano Roosevelt (FDR) contracts polio and is left with severe paralysis.

 1924 - FDR travels to Warm Springs, Georgia and checks into a cottage on the grounds of the dilapidated Meriwether Inn because of reports that the waters there could somehow "cure" paralysis.

 1926 - FDR purchases the Meriwether Inn, and the Warm Springs Foundation is formed.